maniospas/Blombly/docs/basics/blocks.md

 !!! info
     Blombly is free to run functions in parallel.
-    Synchronize them by passing the output of one into another, or by enclosing multiple calls in a `try` block.
+    Synchronize them by passing the output of one into another, or by enclosing multiple calls in a `do` block.
     For full instructions on handling concurrency side effects see [here](../material/concurrency.md).

 ## Execution closure